 This endeavor began after writing a short story about my character, Brandy O'Shea.
 Like many writers, my characters are so real to me that I can picture them as real people, so I decided to give them their very own storyboard wall plaques.
 On the plaque to the right in the above picture with three women and a hummingbird, Brandy is the women in the middle.
 The short story takes place in a garden.

-I'm a kitchen and bath designer when I'm not writing and as a designer I spend hours talking to my clients about their lives and their living spaces.
+I'm a kitchen and bath designer when I'm not writing, I'm designing.
+As a designer I spend hours talking to my clients about their lives and their living spaces.
 I'm always honored when someone allows me into their home in order to help them create more functional living space.
 The topic of de-cluttering often comes up when they show me closets and/or drawers of memorabilia that they just don't know what to do with.
 Wall plaques may be a way to reduce your photo count.
 Just ask yourself, "Do I really need all these pictures for this birthday party?"
 It may be that just one photo with a short story can renew the joy experienced at that event.

 We all have beautiful memories, and keeping them hidden away in the drawer is not the best way to enjoy them, yet that is often what we do.
 If you think you'd rather have them somewhere that you can see them, then maybe a collage storyboard or a wood plaque is just the right thing for you.